biocatiit/website/content/pages/users_esaf.rst

 This tab should contain a complete list of the buffers, chemicals, and samples which you intend on bringing or shipping to BioCAT.

-Concerning the transport of chemicals – all chemicals must be transported or shipped according to the Department of Transportation (DOT) Regulations.
-This is best achieved by consulting with the shipping department of your home institution so that they may ship the chemicals according to the hazards that they present.
-Alternatively, chemicals needed in larger quantities which have an associated hazard may be purchased and shipped directly to BioCAT for your use while conducting the experiment.
-See our `shipping page <{filename}/pages/users_shipping.rst>`_ for more details.

 *   When listing materials, samples names must be written out in full and (when appropriate) the expression system must be included.
 You should not use